 Nick Lester, friend of Nayana’s cancer is in remission.

 Dave Phelps & family, family friend of Pam’s.
-Has a tumor on the brain and has been given 2-5 years.

 Ella Puckett, Marsha’s cousin has an aggressive ovarian cancer.
-She will start treatment.

 Marvin Ancell, Coffs Harbor